-For the three and nine months ended September 30, 2023 (In Canadian dollars, unless otherwise noted)
+For the year ended December 31, 2023 (In Canadian dollars, unless otherwise noted)

 Despite having a drill plan in place, the Company will not be in a position to execute its second phase of drilling at the Curibaya project until it raises sufficient capital at which point it will commence work to implement the required infrastructure and mobilize equipment to site, before resuming drilling activities.
 The Company has identified 20 drill pad locations and anticipates that the next phase of drilling will comprise of between 2,000 - 5,000 metres, from 5 of the identified drill pads, to follow-up on the high-grade silver-gold epithermal mineralization defined at surface.